griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ### Delete `__pycache__`

 The `__pycache__` folder is a directory used by Python to store compiled compiled files.
 When you run a Python program it saves a 'shortcut' version of the program in this folder.
-The next time your un the same program, Python uses these shortcuts to start the program more quickly.
+The next time you run the same program, Python uses these shortcuts to start the program more quickly.

 In this case, you don't want it because it holds the compiled code for the `reverse_string_tool`.